Cancel Earthworms

 There are many species of jumping worms.
 The first arrived in the United States in California in the 1860s.
 Others have been in the Southeast for more than a century—long enough to earn colloquial names like the Alabama Jumper.
 (You can buy these online, too, but worm experts advise against spreading them.)

 The three species that Dobson and others worry most about are newer arrivals, and likely hitchhiked on imported plants, where they caught the attention of groundskeepers.
-“The gardeners were out there saying, ‘I know these are earthworms, they are supposed to be good.
+“The gardeners were out there saying, ‘I know these are earthworms; they are supposed to be good.
 But I swear, they are killing my plants,’” Dobson says.

 An oft-repeated anecdote holds that jumping worms first appeared in Washington, D.C., among the cherry trees in 1912.
 By the 1940s, they were spotted at the Bronx Zoo, where one species was later raised to feed the resident platypuses.
 They have been in a few other New York parks for more than 50 years, which is why Dobson chose these forests to study their long-term ecological effects.
 For some reason, however, jumping worm populations have exploded in the last decade or so.
 And the worms are spreading even faster than Dobson imagined—including within city limits.